 Think of it this way: If you wind up in a serious medical situation someday and you don’t have a medical POA in place, your family could end up having to fight in court for the right to make those calls.
 And this is the absolute last thing they want to deal with during a medical crisis.

-Creating your medical power of attorney as part of your will is one of the smartest and kindest things you can do for loved ones!
+Creating your medical power of attorney online as part of your will is one of the smartest and kindest things you can do for loved ones!
 By having one set up ahead of time, the legal issues have already been settled.
 It’s an ounce of prevention that’s worth a pound of cure.